vensder/cpu-temp-tray-monitor/README.md

 - 🔔 Non-blocking popup alerts at custom thresholds
 - 🔉 Optional alert sounds per warning level
 - ⚙️ Manual CPU frequency control (per core via submenu or popup)
-- 🧯 Auto-throttles CPU to 400 MHz when temperature exceeds 90°C
+- 🧯 Auto-throttles CPU to the lowest available frequency when temperature exceeds 90°C
 - 🪶 Clean and responsive PyQt5 interface
 - 🛡️ No root needed at runtime (uses `pkexec` or `sudo -n` when required)